-Because the short answer is that yes, the Flowbee (Amazon.com) really works.
+Because the short answer is that yes, the Flowbee (Amazon.com) really works and that we will confirm in this Flowbee haircutting system review.
 With quite the spectacular results, even!

 My father used to cut our hair with an older gen Flowbee that lasted us 9 whole years.
 And that was despite me and my brother being little brats and doing our best to break it down…

 Don’t let appearances fool you: the Flowbee rocks.
 It’s convenient, saves quite a bit of money and should last you for years to come.

 Sure, it might not have the most cutting edge design.
 Everybody can see that.
 But aren’t we looking for something practical anyways?

 In this Flowbee haircutting system review I want to expand on a few things: